 - Any other materials as defined by the school or college.
 Please check the Web site of the program to which you are applying, or contact the Office of Graduate Admissions at email@example.com.

 For additional policies and procedures governing application to a particular school or college at USM, please refer to the program description in this catalog under each of the respective schools or colleges.
 University policy does not permit the conditional admission of international students to graduate programs or certificates.
-However, exceptions to this policy may be made on a program by program basis in consultation with the Dean of Graduate Studies and the Graduate Council.
+However, exceptions to this policy may be made on a program by program basis in consultation with the associate provost for graduate studies and research, scholarship and creative activity and the Graduate Council.
 Programs planning to seek such a waiver of current university policy must advise the Office of Graduate Admissions and the Graduate Council prior to the implementation of such policies.

 Submission of Application

 All documents relating to an application for admission to graduate study are to be sent to the Office of Graduate Admissions.
-Upon receipt of application, the Office of Graduate Admissions mails all applicants instructions on activation a University of Maine System account that will allow applicants to monitor the status of their application.
+Please see the website for more specific mailing instructions http://usm.maine.edu/graduateadmissions.
+Upon receipt of the electronic application, the Office of Graduate Admissions mails all applicants instructions on activating a University of Maine System account that will allow applicants to monitor the status of their application.
 Applicants are responsible to monitor this account and ensure that all supporting materials arrive at the Office of Graduate Admissions and are postmarked by the application deadline.
 Once all materials are received, they will be forwarded to the appropriate graduate unit for review.
 Criteria for application review may be determined by individual schools, colleges, or programs.
 The Office of Graduate Admissions must determine that an application has met the criteria for final admission.
 Final action on the status of the application is taken by the respective graduate program.
 Notification of final action is made by the Office of Graduate Admissions.
 All documents relating to an application become the property of the University of Southern Maine.

 International Student Applications